 At the eastern end of the Greens is the village cross.
 Only the base remains of the original, the shaft having been destroyed by vandals around 1850.
 In 1873 the cross was restored to commemorate the inhabitants deliverance from smallpox.

 Although the village was established by at least the 11th century, there are few medieval remains and these are limited to features in houses that were later extensively rebuilt.
-St Michael and All Angels’ church, built in 1859, is an outstanding example of the work of Sir George Gilbert Scott, though the previous chapels on the site date back to at least the fifteenth century.
-The picturesque school on the Greens was established in 1839 and has altered little over the past 100 years.
+St Michael & All Angels’ church, built in 1859, is an outstanding example of the work of Sir George Gilbert Scott, though the previous chapels on the site date back to at least the fifteenth century.
+The picturesque school on the Village Green was established in 1839 and has altered little over the past 100 years.

 Nineteenth century Baptist and Primitive Methodist chapels have been converted into houses, as have three former inns, the smithy, the bakery, the butchers and other village shops of the nineteenth and early twentieth century.
 There are a few large farmhouses of the early seventeenth century, but most inhabitants live in modest cottages, mostly dating from the seventeenth to the nineteenth century.
 In the twentieth century small housing developments and individual houses were added, mostly in and behind Lower End and the Shipton Road.